rails database architecture

 The backfill approach takes longer overall but doesn't hold locks for the duration.
 You'll need to handle any events written during the migration window, which typically means a brief maintenance window or a dual-write strategy.

-Once TimescaleDB is running in production, you’ll want visibility into how it’s performing.
+Once TimescaleDB is running under real traffic, you'll want visibility into how it's performing.
 A few queries worth running periodically or wiring into your monitoring:

 # Check hypertable sizes